jcolinge/SingleCellSignalR/README.md

 For a version history/change logs, see the [NEWS file](https://github.com/ZheFrench/SingleCellSignalR/blob/master/NEWS).

+Version 1 of SingleCellSignalR (original version as published in NAR in 2020), is still available from a branch of this repository names version_1.

 **SingleCellSignalR** has been successfully installed on Mac OS X, Linux, and Windows using R version 4.5.